ziqizhang/data/README.md

   * [Webtable Entity Linking](#webtable)

 ### <a name="hate">+ Hate Speech</a>
-**If you use this dataset, please cite:** Zhang, Z., Robinson, D., Tepper, J. (2018).
+**If you use the RM dataset within this collection, please cite:** Zhang, Z., Robinson, D., Tepper, J. (2018).
 Detecting Hate Speech on Twitter Using a Convolution-GRU Based Deep Neural Network.
 To appear in the 2018 Extended Semantic Web Conference.
+For other datasets included in the collection please give credits to their original distributors.

 **Description**: dataset used for evaluating hate speech on Twitter. <br/>
 **Keywords**: hate speech, Twitter, social media, abusive language, classification <br/>